 This act of lowering your IT expenses for your business operations allows you to conserve your capital because you are taking advantage of a model that is subscription-based.
 The subscription-based model allows your business to pay only for the services you need on an annual or monthly basis, giving you more control over your IT budget.
 This gives you the freedom to scale back if business gets tough or ramp up if you have a big project or new IT component that needs to be implemented straight away.

-MSPs can save you on IT costs such as licensing, training, as well as emergency repairs, which all add up in the short and long term.
+Remote IT service providers can save you on IT costs such as licensing, training, as well as emergency repairs, which all add up in the short and long term.
 In essence, when you hire an MSP, you know that they have already made the investments in IT infrastructure, meaning that they assume all of the risks, so you don’t have to.
 This allows your in-house IT team costs to be more predictable.